Accademia Pontaniana: Structure

 Each class is composed of 20 regular members resident in Naples, 10 ordinary members and 20 foreign corresponding members.

 The Academy publishes many series, including the "Atti dell'Accademia Pontaniana", as well as the annual "Quaderni della Accademia Pontaniana".

 Prizes awarded by the Academy

 Tenore prize

-The "Premio Tenore" was founded by Michele Tenore in 1853: on the session of the 26th of June 1955 the Academy resolved to honor him by continuing to award it, establishing the rules to be followed for the awarding.
-It is reserved only to Italian citizens: however, ordinary resident members are excluded from the competition.
-The prize is awarded every five years, by one of the five divisions in turn, to the author of a work on a topic chosen freely by the division: if the prize is not awarded when due, it can be awarded the following year by the same class.
+The "Premio Tenore" was founded by Michele Tenore in 1853.
+On the session of the 26th of June 1955 the Academy resolved to honour him by continuing to award it, establishing the rules to be followed for the awarding.
+It is reserved only to Italian citizens; however, ordinary resident members are excluded from the competition.
+The prize is awarded every five years, by one of the five divisions in turn, to the author of a work on a topic chosen freely by the division.
+If the prize is not awarded when due, it can be awarded the following year by the same class.